 You can also get around this by using incognito mode, but the travel profile method offers the bookmark collecting bonus.

 Most people know the pain of Chrome slowing down over time.
 One likely culprit of this is having too many installed extensions.
 Every extension needs some CPU and RAM to function properly, with some requiring more than others.

 Remember that each Chrome profile has its own set of installed extensions.
 This helps prevent clutter and overload, making sure that each profile only has the extensions needed for that context.

-After learning about user profiles (and picking up a new Chromebook), I’ve come to appreciate Chrome a lot more.
+After learning about user profiles, you’ll hopefully appreciate Chrome a lot more.
 The idea may seem insignificant at first, but they really are worthwhile on a day-to-day basis.